androidx/androidx/docs/macrobenchmarking.md

 comprised of an app, and a separate macrobenchmark test module.
 In the AndroidX repository, there are additional requirements:

-1. Macrobenchmark test module path in `settings.gradle` must end with `macrobenchmark` to run in CI.
+1. Macrobenchmark test module path in `settings.gradle` **must** end with `macrobenchmark` to run in CI.

-1. Macrobenchmark target module path in `settings.gradle` must end with `macrobenchmark-target` to follow convention.
+1. Macrobenchmark target module path in `settings.gradle` **should** end with `macrobenchmark-target` to follow convention.

+1. Macrobenchmark modules **must** use project dependencies where available (so `implementation(project(":activity:activity-ktx"))` rather than `implementation("androidx.activity:activity-ktx:1.5.0")`).
+This prevents accidentally testing against out-of-date versions, and increases coverage of lower level libraries.

-1. Each library group should declare its own in-group macrobenchmark test and app module.
-More than one is allowed, which is sometimes necessary to compare different startup behaviors, see e.g.
+1. Each library group **must** declare its own in-group macrobenchmark test and app module, with out using these modules for anything else (e.g. samples).
+    We want to be intentional about which changes affect measurements.
+More than one of either is allowed, which is sometimes necessary to compare different startup behaviors, see e.g.
     `:emoji2:integration-tests:init-<disabled/enabled>-macrobenchmark-target`.
     Note that comparing multiple app variants are not currently supported by CI.